navis-org/fafbseg-py/docs/source/tutorials/general_setup.rst

 ********************

 This is the easiest solution as it does not need special permission.
-To set it up run :func:`fafbseg.use_google_storage` at start up:
+To set it up run :func:`fafbseg.google.use_google_storage` at start up:

 .. code-block:: python

   # Accessing the most recent autoseg data
-  fafbseg.use_google_storage("https://storage.googleapis.com/fafb-ffn1-20190805/segmentation")
+  fafbseg.google.use_google_storage("https://storage.googleapis.com/fafb-ffn1-20190805/segmentation")

 Using local copy